Powered by

 The report said 67.4% of the Indians live in areas exceeding country’s own national air quality standard of 40 µg/m3.

-What is Air Pollution and How is It Measured?
+What is air pollution and How is it measured?

 The Air Quality Index (AQI) rates cities worldwide on a 0-500 scale.
 Lower values indicate lower air pollution levels.
 While each country has its AQI, it typically measures five major air pollutants: ground-level ozone, carbon monoxide, sulfur dioxide, nitrogen dioxide, and airborne particles.
 These pollutants result from complex chemical reactions, primarily associated with the burning of fossil fuels.

-Top Ten India’s Most Polluted Cities (2023)
+Top Ten India’s Most Polluted Cities (2024)

-2. Uttar Pradesh
+9 Kanpur Uttar Pradesh 70

 At the turn of the century, particulate pollution levels in Bangladesh, India, Nepal, and Pakistan were 51.3 percent lower than what the average resident currently experiences.
 If pollution levels in 2000 had remained constant over time, residents in these countries would have been on track to lose 3.3 years of life expectancy, as opposed to the 5.2 years they stand to lose in 2021.

-Details of Ambient Air Quality data in 5 cities/towns each having highest PM10 levels measured during the year 2022
+Details of Ambient Air Quality data in 5 cities/towns each having the highest PM10 levels measured during the year 2022

 S.N.
 Name of the City and State / Union Territory PM10 concentrations (µg/m3)